carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 ~~~
 {: .language-bash}

 PPanGGOLiN analysis can start from genomic DNA sequences in FASTA format or annotated genomes in GBK or GFF formats.
-The first step is getting this
+The first step is to get this
 genomic information into the HDF-5 file and annotate it if it is not already.
 To use the GBKs in the annotation step we need to create a text file with the unique name of each organism in one column and the path to the
 corresponding `.gbk` in another one.